2016 World Watch List

 Islamic State and its affiliates increased attacks in Libya, Kenya, and Egypt, and expanded its reach to impact places as far flung as Paris, France and San Bernardino in the U.S. Open Doors Director of Strategic Trends Ron Boyd-MacMillan in an analysis accompanying the Open Doors World Watch List noted that “there is a feeling globally that no one is safe from the reach of these newer jihadists, who can recruit, convert and train any one through the internet.”

 Niger returned to the list, at No. 49.
 Early in 2015, the nation endured violent attacks by Islamists who destroyed almost all its 70 churches and killed 10 people.
-The country’s long border with Nigeria has also meant an occasional overspill of violence from the Boko Haram jihadist insurgency.
+The country’s long border with Nigeria has also meant an occasional overspill of violence from the an extremist group that is located primarily in Northern Nigeria jihadist insurgency.

 Islamic State has expanded its influence in places it does not appear to have a physical presence.
 IS sympathizers in countries such as Nigeria and Libya have aligned themselves with the group after carrying out atrocities against their own minority Christian populations.

 Open Doors also reported that in the Kurdish region of northern Iraq, which has been a comparative safe haven for Christian refugees fleeing IS from Mosul and the Nineveh Plain, the government “is ordering land to be sold to Muslim families in several predominantly Christian areas and towns.”